grnet/synnefo/docs/install-guide-debian.rst

 in the gunicorn configuration file located at ``/etc/gunicorn.d/synnefo``.

 Database Initialization
 -----------------------

-Once Cyclades is configured, we sync the database:
+Once Cyclades is configured, we do the DB migrations:

 .. code-block:: console

-   $ snf-manage syncdb
    $ snf-manage migrate

 and load the initial server flavors: